ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 # Python Files Documentation

-### Side Notes
+#### Side Notes

 Dictionaries are very useful in Python as it allows key/value pairs and is easily human readable.
-All methods will use dictionaries to pass or return information from one class or method to the next and for debugging purposes.
+All functions will use dictionaries to pass or return information from one class or method to the next and for debugging purposes.

 ## ConnectGTC.py

+#### Description

 ConnectGTC can be considered as the main program which calls ModelAirportGTC.
 It runs the airport like a CEO.
 The python program itself is actually spawned by ModelAirport.js.
-Unless the ConnectGTC does not receive a command from the user in certain amount of time, the airport runs itself automatically by calling next() repeatedly.
+See the UML to get a better understanding of how all programs are connected.
+In operation, unless ConnectGTC does not receive a command from the user in certain amount of time, the airport runs itself automatically by calling next() repeatedly.
 If a command is received, the airport invokes the next(**command) and gives the user the ability to run the airport.
-Of course, error checking is done to prevent human input errors from causing a catastrophe.
 Before each call to next() or next(**command), status() must be called.
 The status() function returns the state of the airport and its operability.
+If the status of the airport is bad (malfunctiong, glitches, etc.), none of the next functions should be called.
 ConnectGTC also sends messages to the calling program ModelAirport about the airport status and other requested information such as aircraft information or lighting state.

-Pseudocode:
+#### Pseudocode

 ```python